klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 Having only one VPC is good for high-performance computing needs.
 For most cases though you want to use Multi-VPC or Multi-Account

-Good for separate stages (qa, stage, prod, etc).
+Good for separate stages (qa, stage, prod, etc.).

 Multi-account - can have account segregation at the account level (not VPC).
 Separate by products.
 Requires a lot of management.